zrobin88/project_01/README.md

 User imput validaion
 2 API ( Allows cors, have dcumentation, JSON response, simple or no authentication) No alerts comfirms or prompts
-Firebase or persistent data storae
+Firebase or persistent data storage
 Mobile responsive